 Normally the OverflowError exception is raised for floating point wrap-around errors but, for implementations of Python written in C, exception handling for floating point operations cannot be assumed to catch this type of error because they are not standardized in the underlying C language.
 Because of this, most floating point operations cannot be depended on to raise this exception.

-E.16.2 Guidance to language users
+6.15.2 Guidance to language users

 Be cognizant that most arithmetic and bit manipulation operations on non-integers have the potential for undetected wrap-around errors.